 4. Disregard what other people think of you

 When you’re shooting on the streets, you will most likely be alone.
-That means that anyone who may be “judging” you is people that you do not know and will most likely never see again in your life.
-So why let them get in your way?
+That means that any judging bystanders will be people that you do not know and will most likely never see again in your life.
+Why let them get in your way?

-5. Smile often:
+5. Smile often

 6. Ask for permission